boxpkaka/SPformer/README.md

 # SPformer
+## Abstract

-The code of SPformer will be opened after the paper being accepted by ICASSP 2024.
+The code for SPformer will be released once the paper is accepted by ICASSP 2024.